 Roller coaster riders thrown, rescued at Daytona Beach boardwalk after car derails

-Two people have reportedly been injured and several riders were stranded after a ride malfunction caused roller coaster cars to derail at the Boardwalk in Daytona Beach, Fla.
+Six people were injured after a ride malfunction caused roller coaster cars to derail, ejecting two passengers and stranding eight other riders at the Boardwalk in Daytona Beach, Fla., officials said.

-The incident happened around 8:30 pm when a roller coaster went off the track.
-Daytona Beach Fire Department crews have arrived on the scene and are working to rescue riders from the cars.
+The incident happened around 8:30 p.m. local time when the roller coaster went off the track, the Daytona Beach Fire Department said.
+Fire crews arrived on the scene and rescued eight riders who were stuck in the three derailed cars.

+“The riders were very frightened and the firefighters were doing a great job of trying to make sure that everyone stayed calm so the rescue could go off successfully,” spokeswoman Sasha Stanton said.

-Two riders were ejected and fell 25 feet to the ground, FOX35 reported.
+Two riders were ejected from the front car and fell 34 feet to the ground, fire officials said.
+Two more passengers dangling from that car were rescued by firefighters on the ground using ladders and tech equipment.

+Fire officials said an additional four passengers were in the middle car and the rear car held two more.
+These passengers were rescued using a tower truck so firefighters could climb onto the track and safely guide the riders back to the ladder and to the firetruck.

+Six of the rescued riders were transported to a hospital.
+The extent of their injuries remained unknown, but two patients were put on trauma alert, FOX35 reported.

 FOLLOW US ON FACEBOOK FOR MORE FOX LIFESTYLE NEWS